dayeya/real_time_ftp_updates/README.md

-# RealTime FTP Updates
+# Real-Time FTP updates
 This project aims to develop a simple FTP client via CLI and a simple FTP server with an integrated UI using Flask.
-With the aim of simplifying real-time updates with Flask.
+To simplify real-time updates with Flask.

 # Description
 The FTP server supports the following commands: